tournepivoine/shinpokered-fr/README.md

 - Viridian gym statue will not spoil the gym leader's name reveal
 - Fixed double-edge animation being off-center for the enemy pokemon
 - Fixed increment bug in CheckForTilePairCollisions
+- Fixed an issue where pressing a button on a menu while holding A is treated as an A-press

 #Bugfixes